Majority Rule (band): Early work (1996–2000)

 Majority Rule formed in 1996 as a four-piece.
 While they initially performed fairly straightforward hardcore punk, they gained more recognition after transitioning towards screamo.
-In a 2003 interview, frontmant Matt Michel called this transition "a natural change".
+In a 2003 interview, frontman Matt Michel called this transition "a natural change".
 The band's early releases were: splits with Positive State, Turbine, and the Blackout Terror; the EPs Majority Rule (1999) and Songs (2000); and debut studio album Half the Battle (1996).

 Later work (2001–2004)

 In 2001, Majority Rule's lineup stabilized as a three-piece—comprising guitarist and vocalist Matt Michel, bassist and vocalist Kevin Lamiell, and drummer Pat Broderick—and they released their second album Interviews with David Frost.
-A year later, they it was followed by a split album with fellow Virginia band Pg.
+A year later, it was followed by a split album with fellow Virginia band Pg.
 99, titled Document #12.
 In 2003, the band released its final album Emergency Numbers before breaking up in 2004.
 In a 2005 interview, Michel said: "I just think we all have some pretty different ideas on why the band had to end and when the band really ended."